 The first line is an integer, , denoting the number of test cases.

-The subsequent lines each contain an integer, , detailing the number of digits in the number.
+The next lines each contain an integer , the number of digits in the number.

 Print the largest Decent Number having digits; if no such number exists, tell Sherlock by printing -1.

 For , is the only possible number.
-The number appears three times in this number, so our count of 's is evenly divisible by (Decent Number Property 3).
+(Decent Number Property 3).

 For , is the only possible number.
-The number appears five times in this number, so our count of 's is evenly divisible by (Decent Number Property 2).
+(Decent Number Property 2).

 For , is the Decent Number.
 All permutations of these digits are valid numbers, but this is the greatest (Decent Number Property 4).